meb-team/bioinfoscripts/README.md

-# Collection of general scripts for bioinformatics
+# Collection of general scripts and files for bioinformatics

+## Dotfiles

+Examples of dotfiles in the directory `dotfiles/`.
+Do not forget to copy them and add the caracteristic `.` prefix!

 ## _Conda environments_